 - Changes in sleeping.
 Someone with Parkinson’s may flail his or her arms and legs and also make other sudden movements while asleep.
 These movements can be troublesome to a sleeping partner, who may seek alternative sleeping arrangements.

 In the event that you notice any of these changes in someone you love, in addition to the hallmark signs and symptoms of tremors and rigidity, contact his or her medical doctor at your earliest convenience for a full evaluation.
 Then call on Absolute Companion Care for further resources pertaining to Parkinson’s and in-home supportive services to help make life safer and more comfortable during the progression of the disease.
-You can reach us any time at 410-357-9640 to learn more about our award-winning home care in White Hall.
-MD and nearby areas, and to schedule a free in-home consultation.
+You can reach us any time at 410-357-9640 to learn more about our award-winning home care in Timonium and the surrounding areas, and to schedule a free in-home consultation.